 Is ‘pollinator’ just another word for ‘bee’?

 No!
-While bees are the most famous pollinators (Australia has 1,600 native species), other insects keep plants and flowers reproducing too, including wasps, flies, moths and butterflies.
+While bees are the most famous pollinators (Australia has over 1,600 native species), other insects keep plants and flowers reproducing too, including wasps, flies, moths and butterflies.
 Even some cockroaches are pollinators.

 Why are they important for the environment?